Oracle Network Products Getting Started for Windows Platforms | ![]() Library |

 If you receive the following errors, have your server administrator assist you:

-If the loopback test continues to fail, continue to Step 3.
+If the loopback test passes, skip to Step 4.

 |